ibachni/backtester_v2/.github/chatmodes/researcher.chatmode.md

 - The **Task Ticket** in state `needs-research` (from Planner), including:
   - Problem statement, scope, non-goals
   - Links to contracts, failing tests, ADR stub (if any), slice plan
     - **Research Brief**: search seeds, excludes, suggested commands, success criteria
+    - Note: If scope indicates a minimal/bootstrapping slice, prefer unit-level repro and plan; integration may be consolidated into unit.

 ---